GregDMeyer/dynamite/docs/index.rst

 Then follow the last link in the output (it should start with ``http://127.0.0.1:8887``).
 Start the tutorial by launching the notebook ``0-Welcome.ipynb`` in the left panel.

+You may also be interested in looking at dynamite's `example scripts <https://github.com/GregDMeyer/dynamite/tree/master/examples/scripts>`_.

 .. note::
     dynamite is in beta!
 You may find bugs.
 When you do, please submit them on the `GitHub Issues <https://github.com/GregDMeyer/dynamite/issues>`_